Stacy Aumonier: Early career

 When he left school, he seemed destined to follow family tradition, studying and working in the visual arts, in particular as a landscape painter.
 He exhibited paintings at the Royal Academy in 1902 and 1903, and in 1908, he exhibited a design for the entrance hall of a house.
 An exhibition of his work was held at the Goupil Gallery (London) in 1911.

-In 1907, at West Horsley in Surrey, he married the international concert pianist, Gertrude Peppercorn (1879–1966), daughter of the landscape painter Arthur Douglas Peppercorn (sometimes called "the English Corot"), and they had one son, Timothy, born in 1921.
+In 1907, at West Horsley in Surrey, he married the international concert pianist, Gertrude Peppercorn (1879–1966), daughter of the landscape painter Arthur Douglas Peppercorn (sometimes termed "the English Corot"), and they had one son, Timothy, born in 1921.

 A year after his marriage, Aumonier began a career in a second branch of the arts at which he enjoyed outstanding success—as a stage performer writing and performing his own sketches.
 So much praise was lavished on these performances that it is unfortunate no known recording of them exists.

 "...the stage lost in him a real and rare genius," said The Observer in an Appreciation published shortly after Aumonier's death, "he could walk out alone before any audience, from the simplest to the most sophisticated, and make it laugh or cry at will."

-In Written in Friendship, a Book of Reminiscences, Gerald Cumberland wrote that Aumonier's work on the stage was the perfect preparation for his later writing career, describing it as "an almost ideal apprenticeship in literature. ...
+In Written in Friendship, a Book of Reminiscences, Gerald Cumberland wrote that Aumonier's work on stage was the perfect preparation for his later writing career, describing it as "an almost ideal apprenticeship in literature. ...
 He gave character sketches of all kinds of people—vivid little portraits of curious men he had encountered in country lanes, in town, anywhere. ...To act well one must have observed men and women most closely; more, one must have understood them.
 Aumonier did act well.
 The theatre for him was but the entrance hall to literature."